Hello from your Camp Alleghany Directors!

 3. Please remember that oversized trunks are not allowed, as they create a fire hazard in the tents, and plastic trunks are not recommended due to their lack of durability.
 Again, view the trunks on our Everything Summer Camp website to see a sample of the size that works best at Alleghany.

 4. Remember to pack a sleeping bag!
 (Term Camp only).
 Quite frequently counselors enjoy taking their campers, along with another tent or two, on an overnight to one of our nearby, on-site camping sites.

 5. Check out this fun blog entry that was written about packing for camp on our Camp Alleghany Blog!

 Additionally, we do not allow any devices that have Internet access or that show videos.
 This especially applies to iPods and eReaders such as Kindles.
-All new iPods have video capabilities, so we ask your daughter to please delete all videos before coming to camp (she can re-load them once she is back at home).
+All new iPods have video capabilities, so we ask your camper to please delete all videos before coming to camp (she can re-load them once she is back at home).
 Additionally, the iPod Touch has Internet capability, so this type of iPod is not allowed at all at camp.
-A simple mp3 player, or even a radio/discman are perfectly acceptable.
+A simple mp3 player or even a radio/discman is perfectly acceptable.
 Certain eReaders have Internet capability so they would not be allowed in camp.